Well hello! I'm so glad you're here! Let me introduce myself.

-In February 20, 2017, I turned 40 years old, but before it happened, I decided to celebrate by doing something I feared.
+In February 20, 2017, I decided to celebrate by 40 years by doing something I feared.
 I dreaded drawing and painting quite intensely, hence my choice to tackle this phobia.

 The first hour, I felt dizzy with some difficulty to breathe because of the anxiety and I just wanted to get up and leave promptly.
-Instead, I focused on deep breathing, telling myself there was nothing dangerous or threatening.
-In the second hour, I was surprised to find myself focused on doing the details, all relaxed.
+Instead, I focused on deep breathing, reassuring myself there was nothing dangerous or threatening.
+In the second hour, I was surprised to find myself focused on adding the details and being totally relaxed.
 I was relieved to realize I could finally paint!

 I went to two other events and after that, I decided to experiment on my own.
 I was really excited to know that I could now paint freely, as my mind is always filled with images and I wanted to express these on canvases.

-In 2014, I was admitted in a therapy center for psychotic adults after a psychiatrist told me about this place.
-It has been the best occurence of my life.
+In 2014, I was admitted in a therapy center for psychotic adults after a psychiatrist informed me about it's existence.
+It has been the best occurrence of my life.
 I have one to three meetings per week, of which there is a psychoanalytic session.
 It took me two years of hard work to start seeing some changes and from there, I kept having great breakthroughs that allow me to live better in relation with reality and others.
 There is also an art studio at the center.
 They believe that art is a great therapy tool.
 It is only in 2017 that I dared to start using it.

 Another user of the center posted a sign in the art studio to find someone to illustrate an electronic music album he created.
-I thought it would be a greate opportunity to put my name.
+I thought it would be a great opportunity to add my name.
 I thought the worse that could happen is failure, so no big deal.
 For the rest of the story, read this post.
 It became my first painting outside of Paint Nite.
-I did little things in the studio but mostly experimenting.
+He did another album and asked if I would do the cover again as he loved the ideas I had.
+I did other little things in the studio but mostly experimenting.
 My lack of experience made it very long to do simple things, so, experimenting was essential.

 In June 2017, I saw an endocrinologist for the first time and after some blood tests, he diagnosed Hashimoto, an auto-immune disease causing hypothyroidism.
 He is the best specialist in the field of thyroid illnesses because he does a lot of research, and instead of treating me with synthroid, he suggested we do it with food.
 He asked that I avoid all food containing gluten, dairy and soy.
 He said it would be longer to get back to normal and that keeping good results would be less stable, but it would be far more beneficial.
 I accepted with joy.
 I reached the objective two years later, in June 2019!

-Back to my first visit to the endocrinologist, he casually asked me what activities I did.
+Back to my first visit to the endocrinologist, he casually asked about my activities.
 I told him I started painting and showed him what I had done for the music album, but also, a few other drawings like a psychological portrait of myself.
-He really liked the way I perceived and illustrated ideas and asked if I would make a painting to illustrate thyroid illnesses.
+He really liked the way I perceived and illustrated ideas and asked if I would make a painting to illustrate thyroid illness.
 He wanted to be my first paid customer, he said.
 I accepted but it took me forever to come up with something and then make it.
 I was able to deliver the work by the end of 2018.

 I always wanted to create more paintings, but never really got at it.
-When we got to the end of 2018 and that it was time to have plans for 2019, I decided to commit to one painting per month for the whole year of 2019.
-I have been diligent to the task and I really like the experience; furthermore, I want to continue past 2019, and maybe, scale to two paintings a month.
+When 2018 came to an end and that it was time to make plans for 2019, I decided to commit to one painting per month for the whole year of 2019.
+I have been diligent to the task and I really enjoyed the experience; besides, I wanted to continue past 2019, and maybe, scale to two paintings a month.